 If the Inactivity Monitoring Request IE is contained in the UE CONTEXT SETUP REQUEST message, gNB-DU may consider that the gNB-CU has requested the gNB-DU to perform UE inactivity monitoring.
 If the Inactivity Monitoring Response IE is contained in the UE CONTEXT SETUP RESPONSE message and set to "Not-supported", the gNB-CU shall consider that the gNB-DU does not support UE inactivity monitoring for the UE.

-If the CellGroupConfig IE is included in the DU to CU RRC Information IE contained in the UE CONTEXT SETUP RESPONSE message, the gNB-CU shall perform RRC Reconfiguration or RRC connection resume as described in TS 38.331 [8].
-The CellGroupConfig IE shall transparently be signaled to the UE as specified in TS 38.331 [8].

 If the Full Configuration IE is contained in the UE CONTEXT SETUP RESPONSE message, the gNB-CU shall consider that the gNB-DU has generated the CellGroupConfig IE using full configuration.

 If the C-RNTI IE is included in the UE CONTEXT SETUP RESPONSE, the gNB-CU shall consider that the C-RNTI has been allocated by the gNB-DU for this UE context.